Dentrax/EasySSA/README.md

 The base project code is copyrighted by Furkan 'Dentrax' Türkal and is covered by single licence.

-All program code (i.e. C#, Java) is licensed under GPL v3.0 unless otherwise specified.
+All program code (i.e. C#, Java) is licensed under MIT unless otherwise specified.
 Please see the **[LICENSE.md](https://github.com/Dentrax/EasySSA/blob/master/LICENSE)** file for more information.

 **SilkroadSecurityApi**